jacksmith15/bazel-python-demo/README.md

 A single `Pipfile` and `Pipfile.lock` pair contains the full set of dependencies for the workspace.
 The `Pipfile.lock` is automatically parsed by Bazel (see [tools/pipenv](./tools/pipenv)), and dependencies are automatically made available to targets based on their `deps`.

-There is no need to distinguish between dev and non-dev dependencies in the Pipfile - each target specifies its own dependencies, `pipenv` is simply used for convenience of transitive dependency resolution and exact locking etc.
+There is no need to distinguish between dev and non-dev dependencies in the Pipfile - each target specifies its own dependency groups, `pipenv` is simply used for convenience of transitive dependency resolution and exact locking etc.

 ## Adding a new Python library